Yanir-R/Yanir-R/README.md

 ### Here is What I'm Working On! 👋

 - 🔭 I’m currently working on  User Management System
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React in depth
-- 👯 I’m looking to collaborate on Angular & React
+- 👯 I’m looking to collaborate on Angular & React projects -
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about Anything.
 - 📫 How to reach me: [Email](rotyanir@gmail.com), [Linkedin](https://www.linkedin.com/in/yanir-rot-1454621b0/)
 - 😄 Pronouns: He\Him
-- ⚡ Fun fact: ...
+- ⚡⚡ Open for job offers ⚡⚡

+     💬 Ask me about Anything.